Introduction

 Salary calculators usually start with employment income.
 Rental property investors need a wider view because net rental income or deductible rental losses can affect taxable income at tax return time.

 That does not mean every property cost improves take-home pay immediately.
-The tax impact depends on whether the expense is deductible now, capitalised, depreciated, or apportioned.
+The tax effect depends on whether the expense is deductible now, capitalised, depreciated, or apportioned.

 Repairs versus capital improvements